Carlos Correa Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Rangers' 4.08 team ERA ranks 14th across all league pitching staffs.

+- Rangers pitchers combine to allow 157 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- In his most recent appearance on Saturday, the right-hander tossed seven innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.
+- The left-hander's most recent time out came on Sunday against the Minnesota Twins, when he went 5 1/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.